ShuLiu-ETHZ/BridgeDrive/README.md

 <br>

 LEAD (Nguyen et al., 2026), a recent work, minimizes the generalization gap in end-to-end autonomous driving by introducing a novel expert policy and dataset designed to mitigate Learner-Expert Asymmetry in CARLA.
-The tables below present a preliminary evaluation of BridgeDrive on this new training dataset.
+The tables below present a preliminary evaluation of BridgeDrive on this new training dataset (as of 2026-03-07).

 | Method | Expert | DS | SR(%) | Effi. | Comfort |
 |--------|--------|-----|--------|--------|---------|